open-broker/specification/schema-docs/BankAccount.md

 ## accountNo
 ### Account Number

-The account number within the bank (+ branch) identified by the clearingNo.
+The account number within the bank identified by the clearingNo.
+Specified using digits only.

 `accountNo`